Tier 1 source5 answers cite this

 What internal temperature for chicken?

-USDA mandatory: 165°F (74°C) for all poultry, measured at the thickest part of the thigh (not breast).
-Dark meat is safer above 175°F (79°C) for better texture.
-Breast: pull at 160°F (71°C) — carryover takes it to 165°F during rest.
-NEVER below 165°F final — salmonella + campylobacter risk.
+USDA mandatory: 165°F (74°C) for all poultry, at the thickest thigh part (not breast).
+Dark meat is better above 175°F (79°C).
+Breast: pull at 160°F — carryover takes it to 165°F. NEVER below 165°F final — salmonella risk.

 Why we cite it here: Federal mandatory cooking temperatures